Pennies from Heaven (revisited)

 Betty, if you can hear me: Message received!

-Julie; Anna Marie; Jean & Karen; Dotty & Todd; Steve & Jamie; Amy: I can’t even remember the last time I talked to any of you in person and don’t know where some of you are even at these days.
+Julie; Anna Marie; Jean & Karen; Dotty & Todd; Steve & Jamie; Amy: I can’t remember the last time I talked to any of you in person and don’t even know where some of you are at these days.
 But let me take a moment now to remind you [and all others in your families, as well as ANYONE else who has ever lost a close loved one]: Don’t forget to look all around you every day for signs from and reminders of your recently passed loved ones.
 They are there.
 Maybe you don’t believe in the idea of pennies from heaven, but I believe it was no coincidence I found the penny that I did this morning.
 It was finding that particular penny that inspired me to write these thoughts today.